satejk/Distributed-real-time-systems/README.md

 This repo is about my Distributed real time systems project.

-The code is realeased under the GPL.
+The code is realeased under  GPL.